Specific actions on gender

-- providing personalised development to ensure that we have a pipeline of qualified and skilled women who can be promoted or be successful when applying for more senior roles
+- providing personalised development (including but not limited to the Springboard development programme) to ensure that we have a pipeline of qualified and skilled women who can be promoted or be successful when applying for more senior roles

 - providing personal career planning advice and mock interviews to aid progression

-- College-wide provision of Unconscious Bias training for decision-makers including those who make decisions on promotion
+- College-wide provision of for decision-makers including those who make decisions on promotion

-- positive action development provision provided regularly and for staff at all levels e.g. women-only courses, men-only courses, IMPACT for staff from ethnic minorities, Calibre for disabled staff – all designed to increase skills and opportunities
+- positive action development provision provided regularly and for staff at all levels e.g. women-only courses, men-only courses, , – all designed to increase skills and opportunities

-- implementation of the comprehensive and College-wide Athena Institutional Silver Award Action Plan and the Athena-related activity that affects academic, research and support staff in all academic departments
+- implementing the comprehensive and College-wide Athena Institutional Silver Award Action Plan and the Athena-related activity that affects academic, research and support staff in all academic departments

-- Elsie Widdowson Fellowships for academics returning from either maternity, adoption/surrogacy or shared parental leave so that they can concentrate on their research and their career breaks do not hold back their professional progression.
+- for academics returning from either maternity, adoption/surrogacy or shared parental leave so that they can concentrate on their research and their career breaks do not hold back their professional progression.